Uga Ulagalla

 Sigiriya, Sri Lanka

-Stay More, Save More: 25% off on Breakfast stays of Four nights or more
+Save 25% on four nights or more (bed and breakfast)

 Between June and November is monsoon season in the south-west and north-east, but if you don’t mind the odd downpour you’ll likely enjoy the respite the rain brings from the heat.
 However, on such a small island you won’t have to travel far to find a secluded spot without a cloud in the sky.
 Pop on over in July or August for the wild Perahera festivities in Kandy, or Unduvap Poya in Anuradhapura in November when the sacred bodhi tree arrives from India.